ExeClim/Isca/docs/source/modules/damping_driver.rst

 **Rayleigh Drag**

 Located in the ``rayleigh`` subroutine.
-This code damps the momentum tomward zero in the upper model levels specified.
-The zonal/meridional tendency for each grid is calculated my multiplying the zonal/meridional velocity by a factor determined by the pressure and rayleigh parameters.
+This code damps the momentum toward zero in the upper model levels specified.
+The zonal/meridional tendency for each grid is calculated my multiplying the zonal/meridional velocity by a factor determined by the pressure and Rayleigh parameters.
 The higher the wind velocity, the more the damping.

 The temperature tendency is calculated using the wind velocities, wind tendencies and the heat capacity of air.

 **Constant Drag**

 Located in the ``damping_driver`` subroutine.
-This is modeled on Alexander-Dunkerton winter average, it uses a 3rd order polynomial and the constant drag parameters to caclulate a time invariant drag.
+This is modelled on Alexander-Dunkerton winter average, it uses a 3rd order polynomial and the constant drag parameters to calculate a time invariant drag.
 Earth use only recommended.

 References